 If you switch the instrument, you’ll automatically get the settings of the new instrument.

 As smartChord has got a large set of instrument-specific ‘instrument and chord settings’, a useful preset is done, if you change your ‘skill level’ for the instrument.

 You can define your favorite instruments on the “Choose instrument’ screen.
 Just check the ‘Favorite’ checkbox for the instrument.

-If you have more than one favorite instruments, you’ll get a menu item to change the instrument easily and quickly by the menu.
-At least in every feature, where the instrument is from relevance.
+If you have more than one favorite instrument, you’ll get a menu item to change the instrument easily and quickly by the menu.
+At least in every feature, where the instrument is relevant.